Ratio convergence rates for Euclidean first-passage percolation: Applications to the graph infinity Laplacian: Setup and main results

 \end{openproblem*} This form of strong super-additivity is implied and roughly equivalent to establishing a modulus of continuity of the distance function with respect to the length scale, i.e., for the function

+\rev This problem is related to continuity of the time constant in first passage percolation, which was established for lattice percolation in \cite{cox1981continuity,cox1980time}.
+However, the notion of continuity in \cite{cox1981continuity,cox1980time} is non-quantitative, and taken with respect to the distribution of the \emph{i.i.d.}~edge weights, whereas in our setting we seek a \emph{quantitative} continuity statement with respect to the \emph{length scale} $h$ that defines the connectivity structure.
+It seems that different techniques are required here. \nc

-Having this continuity at hand, it is also straightforward to extend the arguments of \cref{sec:application} to \emph{inhomogeneous} Poisson point processes with intensity $n\rho$ where $n\in\N$ and $\rho$ is a probability density with some regularity.
+Having this continuity at hand, it would be straightforward to extend the arguments of \cref{sec:application} to \emph{inhomogeneous} Poisson point processes with intensity $n\rho$ where $n\in\N$ and $\rho$ is a probability density with some regularity.
 Blowing up around a point shows that the graph distance can be bounded from above and from below with distances $d_{h_i}^\prime(0,se_1)$ on a unit intensity process, albeit with two different but close length scales~$h_1,h_2>0$.